 The answer is these traditional health insurance programs will not pay for most long-term care services and supports.
 Health insurance, including Medicare and supplements, will pay for a limited amount of skilled long-term care services.

 However, most long-term health care is custodial in nature.
 Custodial care is help with your activities of daily living or supervision due to a cognitive decline.
 Health insurance, including Medicare and supplements, will not pay for custodial care.

-Medicaid is the medical welfare program.
-It will pay for all types of long-term health care services if you have little or no income and assets.
+Medicaid is the medical welfare program, and it will pay for all types of long-term health care services if you have little or no income and assets.
 While some states are expanding Medicaid to include some in-home care, many people end up in a Medicaid nursing home for their care.
 The care recipient must use a Medicaid-approved provider.

-What this means to you is without some type of Long-Term Care Insurance, you will have to pay for most, if not all, of your future extended care.
+All this means is that without some type of Long-Term Care Insurance, you will have to pay for most, if not all, of your future extended care.
 Your family may need to become caregivers, a role that is physically and emotionally demanding.

 Unless you have lived through a long-term health care event with a family member, you may not be aware that your health insurance or Medicare will not pay for long-term care services and supports.
 Medicaid is the medical welfare program, and you must have little or no income and assets to qualify.

-A qualified and experienced Long-Term Care Insurance specialist can explain exactly what is covered by your current insurance and show you how Long-Term Care Insurance can pay for your choice of quality care, including in-home care.
+A qualified and experienced Long-Term Care Insurance specialist can explain exactly what your current insurance covers and show you how Long-Term Care Insurance can pay for your choice of quality care, including in-home care.